Want to know how the cool kids are dressing around Oxford Street these days?

 You can follow the Human Research Street Style Board on Pinterest for more fashion inspiration.

 The gentleman above was kind enough to let me take his picture, (although we were in St James at this point.
 This outfit is something of a disquieting puzzle.
 But I like it, for it’s ambition at least.
 Technically the shirt should be tucked in, the cardigan looks like its fighting the body and the jeans are too 4inches too long, but as ensemble, it’s a bit like eating coleslaw, without liking any of the ingredients.
 It’s a curious and unorthodox approach to layering.
 Thank you sir.
-I’ve found a close match to your brown leather bomber jacket, however if anyone knows the exact brand do get in touch in the comments below.

 The gentlemen above looked fantastic in these leather jackets.
 I believe the ones that are bookending the three have the same jackets.
 I did ask if I could get a picture from the front and they said no. That’s the way it goes sometimes.
 I used to own a Bolongaro Trevor Leather jacket and it proved to be a loyal servant, although barely worn.
 If you know the exact brand then leave a comment in the box below.